Trump National Golf Club Bedminster: Tax status

-As much of the estate is used for agriculture, namely growing hay and raising a small herd of goats, for tax purposes part of the Bedminster course and the Trump course in Colts Neck qualify as farmland.
+As much of the estate is used for agriculture, mainly growing hay and raising a small herd of goats, for tax purposes part of the Bedminster course and the Trump course in Colts Neck Township qualify as farmland.
 The Wall Street Journal estimated that the use of the property tax exemption for farmland reduced the tax bill on the two golf courses from $80,000 to less than $1,000.
 The director of the New Jersey chapter of the Sierra Club said that Trump was "hiding behind a farmland assessment to get a massive tax break on a golf course."

 Trump family cemetery

 In 2015, Trump received the approval to build a family cemetery at the estate that would include a classical mausoleum.
-Trump indicated that he wants to be buried at the Bedminster golf course.

-Ivana Trump, Trump's ex-wife and mother to Donald Trump Jr., Eric Trump and Ivanka Trump, was buried in the Trump family cemetery on July 20, 2022.
+Ivana Trump, Trump's ex-wife and mother to Donald Jr., Ivanka, and Eric Trump, was buried in the Trump family cemetery on July 20, 2022.